compwron/baybike/README.md

 * Poking around with the data set from https://bayareabikeshare.com/datachallenge
 * Download it here https://s3.amazonaws.com/trackerdata/201402_babs_open_data.zip
+* Extract the datasets to the datasets directory

 # Mongo, mon!
 * Get mongo